hsyl20/haskus-website/pages/system.rst

 .. image:: /images/system.png
    :class: logo

-Haskus system is a framework written in Haskell that can be used for system programming.
+``haskus-system`` is a framework written in Haskell that can be used for system programming.
 The long-term aim is to provide a full Haskell user-space environment on top of the Linux kernel.